 Percent of T otal Compensation Component Description CEO Other NEO Avg.
-Base Salary Fixed, paid in cash Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience 21% 35% Annual Cash Incentive Variable, paid in cash Based on net income, safety, reliability, and customer satisfaction metrics and individual performance 21% 20% Long-Term Incentive Program Awards Variable, paid in equity Based on earnings per share, return on average equity and relative total shareholder return performance over a three-year vesting period 46% 36% Program Awards (ERRP) Time-based, paid in equity Vests over a five-year period and paid following separation from service over five-year period.
-12% 9%
+Base Salary Fixed, paid in cash Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience 25% 44% Annual Cash Incentive Variable, paid in cash Based on net income, safety, reliability, and customer satisfaction metrics and individual performance 25% 22% Long-Term Incentive Program Award Variable or at risk, paid in equity 70 percent performance share units, based on EPS, ROAE and relative TSR performance over a three-year performance period and 30 percent restricted share units vesting over a three-year restricted period.
+50% 34%

-The performance-based incentive awards and time-based equity award place a significant percentage of executive compensation at risk - approximately 79 percent of the compensation of our CEO and about 65 percent of the compensation of our other named executive officers (NEOs).
-Our Board establishes the metrics and targets for these incentive awards based upon advice from the Board's independent compensation consultant, WTW.
-With the exception of the change to the ERRP awards (noted above), the 2022 performance metrics did not change from 2021.
+The performance-based incentive awards and time-based equity award place a significant percentage of executive compensation at risk - approximately 75 percent of the compensation of our chief executive officer (CEO) and roughly 56 percent of the compensation of our other named executive officers (NEOs).
+Our Board establishes the metrics and targets for these incentive awards based on advice from the Compensation Committee's independent compensation consultant, WTW.
+The 2023 LTIP performance metrics did not change from 2022.

-We also require our executives to retain meaningful ownership of our stock (from 2x to 6x their annual base salary).
-This compensation structure encourages our executives to focus on short- and long-term performance and provides a reward to our executives, shareholders, and customers when we achieve our financial and operating objectives.
-Our CEO to median employee pay ratio for 2022 was 26 to 1.
+We also require our executives to retain meaningful ownership of our stock (ranging from 2x to 6x their annual base salary).
+This structure encourages our executives to focus on both short- and long-term performance and rewards our executives, shareholders, and customers when we achieve our financial and operating objectives.
+The ratio for our CEO to median employee pay for 2023 was 23 to 1.